 Dr. Karla McInnis is the Public Relations officer for the Al NBCT Network.
 She is a high school science teacher at Mary G Montgomery in Semmes, AL. Here she teaches biology at all grade levels including Dual Enrollment Biology, and she also teaches PLTW-Medical Interventions.
 She earned her Doctorate in Basic Medical Science from University of South Alabama.
 She was chosen to serve as a CDC Ambassador in 2019.
 Currently she serves as Facilitator for NBCT Conhort in Mobile, AL. She also serves on the Alabama Science Teacher Association Board and the NSTA High School Committee.

 Tracey Jones is Secretary for the AL NBCT Network.
 She has a B.S. from Athens State University in Mathematics and History and a M.Ed in Curriculum and Instruction from Faulkner University.
-She is a middle school Math and computer science teacher at Parkside School in Cullman County.
-She also is the math team sponsor.
-She is a National Board-Certified Teacher with 25 years of experience of teaching students from various social and cultural backgrounds.
+She is a 9th Grade Geometry teacher at Alabama Destinations Career Academy.
+She is a National Board-Certified Teacher with 28 years of experience teaching students from various social and cultural backgrounds.
 She was selected as a secondary school mathematics state finalist for the 2021 Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).
 She is a leader and influencer in promoting a change in the culture and climate of our schools.
-She is an enthusiastic lifelong learner with a passion to share her classroom successes with others.
+She is an enthusiastic lifelong learner passionate about sharing her classroom successes with others.
 She presented at national and regional conferences.
 She believes all students can learn and is committed to giving students the tools to succeed.
 She creates fun, engaging lessons that allow students to become critical thinkers.
-She has created a safe, cozy inviting atmosphere within her classroom that enables students and parents to feel comfortable with sharing their ideas and concerns.
+She has created a safe, cozy, inviting atmosphere within her classroom that enables students and parents to feel comfortable sharing their ideas and concerns.
 She promotes and reinforces student independence and self-esteem.
-She teaches students that through failure we rise to a greater level of success.
+She teaches students that we rise to a greater level of success through failure.
 She is committed to all students and our educational system.